MztaSwift/noclist/README.md

 ## Installing Dependencies

-This project uses virtualenv to manage dependencies.
+This project was written in Python and uses virtualenv to manage dependencies.

 If virtualenv is not installed, you can run from the root directory of the project:
 ```bash